edisonpapers/the-working-estate/1/README.md

 ![Group portrait of Mina Edison, Charles Edison, Madeleine Edison, Theodore Edison, Lucy Bogue, and others.](https://npgallery.nps.gov/EDIS/GetAsset/94599a3a8a6d46d8899ac3be7ee1dbd6/original.jpg)

 *Portrait of Mina Edison, Charles Edison, Madeleine Edison, Theodore Edison, Lucy Bogue, and others, circa 1910.
 Image credit: U.S. National Park Service, Thomas Edison National Historical Park, Thomas Edison NHP Historical Photograph Collection.
 Public domain.*

+### Mina Edison, Domestic Education, and Household Management

+Mina’s preparation for the role of mother and home management began with the example set by her mother, Mary Valinda, and continued with her time at a Boston finishing school.
+Her experience at the Chautauqua Assembly, the educational and religious institution co-founded by her father, exposed her to Mrs. Emma P. Ewing, who gave participants practical training in kitchen work, hygiene, food testing, breadmaking, sauces, dressings, and refined meal service.
+These experiences helped shape the way Mina approached domestic management: as a disciplined, intellectualized, and socially significant form of labor.

 ### Glenmont: A Representation of the Edison Legacy